needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 ### Automatic manager loading of XR
 By default XR Management will automatically initialize and start your XR environment on application load.
 At runtime this happens immediately before first scene load.
 In Play mode this happens immediately after first scene load but before Start is called on your game objects.
 In either case XR should be setup before Start is called so you should be able to query the state of XR in the Start method of your game objects.

-### If you wish to start XR SDK on a per scene basis (i.e. start in 2D and transition into VR)
+### If you wish to start XR on a per scene basis (i.e. start in 2D and transition into VR)
 * Make sure you disable the **Initialize on Startup** toggle for each platform you support.
 * At runtime use the **XRGeneralSettings.Instance.Manager** to add/create, remove and reorder the loaders you wish to use from the script.
 * To setup the XR environment to run manually call **InitializeLoader(Async)** on the **XRGeneralSettings.Instance.Manager**.